Investors evaluating Fort Wayne for DSCR rental property find a market with metro population of 430K, medium growth, and high DSCR economics.

-Fort Wayne in context
+Fort Wayne in regional context

 Fort Wayne sits in the Midwest investor cash flow corridor.
 Indiana cash flow metro Indiana effective property tax of 0.9% combined with reasonable acquisition prices produces some of the strongest DSCR economics nationally.
 Out-of-state capital flows here from coastal investors priced out of their home markets.